 Abstract: We show that when a high-dimensional data matrix is the sum of a low-rank matrix and a random error matrix with independent entries, the low-rank component can be consistently estimated by solving a convex minimization problem.
 We develop a new theoretical argument to establish consistency without assuming sparsity or the existence of any moments of the error matrix, so that fat-tailed continuous random errors such as Cauchy are allowed.
 The results are illustrated by simulations.

-"Regularized Quantile Regression in Models with Factor Structures", working paper, 2019.
+"Regularized Quantile Regression with Interactive Fixed Effects", working paper, 2019.